nicolai86/scaleway-terraform-demo/README.md

 ]
 ```

-Now we know that our nomad cluster is running, registered with consul.
+If you see `consul`, `nomad` and `nomad-client` in the output everything is working so far.

-Lastly let's ensure that the self compiled ARM binary properly reports resources, otherwise we can't schedule jobs in our cluster:
+Before we proceed we need to verify that the ARM binary of nomad properly reports resources, otherwise we can't schedule jobs in our cluster:

 ```
 $ ssh root@163.172.171.232 'nomad node-status -self -address=http://10.1.38.151:4646'